 World-class legionella control and water management solutions

-Water Treatment Services is a leading water safety, air, energy and environmental services company offering expert water management solutions including the control of legionalla and other waterborne pathogens, risk assessment, control programmes and engineering support services.
+Water Treatment Services is a leading water safety, air, energy and environmental services company offering expert water management solutions including the control of legionalla and other waterborne pathogens, risk assessment, legionella training, control programmes and engineering support services.

 With offices in London serving the South and South East England, Manchester (North West), Birmingham (Midlands), Bristol (South East England and Wales), Leeds (North and North East) and Glasgow (Scotland), supported by regional teams of specially trained engineers, site service specialists and technical experts we can offer water safety solutions across the whole of the UK.